 Where R BETWEEN 5 and 20;

-For the purposes of this example, the ROW_NUMBER function shall be applied to the CustID column.
+For this example, the ROW_NUMBER function shall be applied to the CustID column.
 The values continue until the table reaches its end.
 Keep in mind that since the ORDER BY clause is not used this query, the order of the CustID column is not specific.

 USE BusinessSales2021;